 - Online Events (see bottom of this page for more information)

 Events that have Specific Eligibility Requirements:

-- Leadership and Teamwork Event (LTW) is a three person team event, only open to DECA members who are Freshman, Sophomores, and Juniors.
+- Leadership and Teamwork Event (MILTW) is a three person team event, only open to DECA members who are Freshman, Sophomores, and Juniors.
 This event competes only at the State Conference.

-- Ethics Team Event (ETH) is a two person team event, only open to DECA members who are Seniors.
+- Ethics Team Event (MIETH) is a two person team event, only open to DECA members who are Seniors.
 This event competes only at the State Conference.

 - Business Growth Plan (EBG) is a written event that starts at the State Conference.
 The guidelines stipulate that all participants must be documented owners/operators of the business used in the project.
 A parents’ business does not qualify.
 Sufficient documentation of ownership must be included in the written project (notarized affidavit of ownership, business licenses, certificates of insurance, tax filings, and local business permits.
 Insufficient documentation of ownership include items that are less official such as webpages, business cards, and promotional materials.)